Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 These samples demonstrate how a device that follows the [IoT Plug and Play conventions](https://docs.microsoft.com/azure/iot-pnp/concepts-convention) interacts with IoT Hub or IoT Central, to:

 - Send telemetry.
-- Update read-only and read-write properties.
+- Update device twin properties.
 - Respond to command invocation.

 The samples demonstrate two scenarios: